 Section 10.03 Choice of Annual Leave.
-Annual leave shall be requested as far in advance as possible; and approved no less than twenty- four (24) hours in advance of use; provided, however, that emergency annual leave may be granted on occasions when it is not possible to obtain prior approval for the leave.
+Annual leave shall be requested as far in advance as possible; and acted upon within five (5) working days after the request; provided, however, that emergency annual leave may be granted on occasions when it is not possible to obtain prior approval for the leave.
 Upon request, annual leave shall be granted based upon the Employer's operational needs.
 If the nature of the Employer's operations makes it necessary to limit the number of employees on vacations at one time, the employee with the greater seniority will be given the choice of vacation periods in the event of any conflict over vacation periods.